dwestheide/kontextfrei/README.md

 _kontextfrei_ assumes that the Spark dependency is provided by your application, so have to explicitly add a dependency to Spark.

-Currently, _kontextfrei_ binary releases are built against Spark 1.4.1, Spark 2.0.0, and Spark 2.1.0 , each of them both for Scala 2.11 and Scala 2.10.
+Currently, _kontextfrei_ binary releases are built against Spark 1.4.1, 2.0.0, 2.1.0, and 2.2.0, each of them both for Scala 2.11 and Scala 2.10.

 Adding a dependency on the the current version of `kontextfrei-core` and `kontextfrei-scalatest` to your `build.sbt` looks like this: